 On November 30, 2020, the Corporation announced the closing of a loan facility with the Business Development Bank of Canada ("BDC") in an amount of up to \$2 million (the "BDC Facility").
-The BDC Facility has an interest rate equal to BDC's floating base rate, currently at 4.55%, a maturity date of September 1, 2023.
+The BDC Facility has an interest rate equal to BDC's floating base rate, currently at 8.80%, a maturity date of September 1, 2023.
 In connection with the BDC Facility, the Corporation granted to BDC a subordinated, security interest in all present and after-acquired property, except for consumer goods, accounts receivable and inventory.
 The security interest of BDC is subordinate in right of payment to the security interests granted by the Corporation to HSBC Bank Canada in connection with the 2018 Credit Facility.
+Further discussion of the terms and conditions of the BDC Facility is contained in the section "Loans and Borrowing" in the MD&A, which is incorporated by reference herein.

-On November 30, 2020, the Corporation announced an amendment to the 2018 Credit Facility, including adjustments to, and suspension of, certain debt covenant thresholds with HSBC Bank Canada commencing on December 31, 2020 until December 31,2021, as well as other amendments to reflect the establishment of the BDC Facility.
+On November 30, 2020, the Corporation announced an amendment to the 2018 Credit Facility, including adjustments to, and suspension of, certain debt covenant thresholds with HSBC Bank Canada commencing on December 31, 2020 until December 31, 2021, as well as other amendments to reflect the establishment of the BDC Facility.